ipekozbay/ipekozbay/README.md

 ### Hi there I'm İpek 👋

-I am a Computer Engineer and an intern engineer at HAVELSAN.
+I am a Computer Engineer from Turkey.

   * I believe that lifelong learning and I love programming and learning new things
   * I'm currently learning JavaScript and working on OOP